LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 • Faulty door lock assembly

-• Self-clean cycle interruption
+• Interrupted self-clean cycle

 • Door latch obstruction

-• Temperature still too high after self-clean
+• Oven still too hot after self-clean

 6. Control Panel Is Not Responding